 Which option is best for you?

-Ultimately, the decision to purchase rental car insurance in Australia depends on what product best suits your requirements.
-Note that the purchase of travel insurance or excess reduction products are optional, but if any damage is caused to the vehicle while it is in your possession you will be liable to pay up to the full excess amount.
+Ultimately, the decision to purchase reduce your excess in Australia depends on what product best suits your requirements.
+Note that the purchase of travel insurance or excess reduction products are optional, but if any damage is caused to the vehicle while it is in your possession, you will be liable to pay up to the full excess amount.
 In Australia, this excess amount can be more than $8,000 for certain kinds of vehicles.

-Read more about your options to insure your rental vehicle here.
+Read more about your options to reduce or cover your excess here.